marco-bertelli/iotSensorBackend/README.md

 * datalogs/:
     - /predict: predict the next hour data, using redis cache to keep it for 15 minutes
     - /ambient/now: actual data
-    - /:sensorId/:interval: get datalogs of a sensor use redis JSON!
+    - /:sensorId/:interval: get datalogs of a sensor use redis JSON and redis Search!
     - /ambient/humidity/:interval: Average humidity
     - /ambient/temperature/:interval: Average temp
 * alarms/: